-Agricultural Awareness Archaeology
+Agricultural Awareness

+Archaeology

+Beef

-Beef Between Meals
+Between Meals

-> Cat Care
+Cat Care

 Companion and Specialty Animals

 Dairy & Milk Science

 Dairy Foods

 Dog Care and Training

 Entomology

 Environmental Science

 Flowers, Shrubs & Lawns

 Food Fare

-Food Safety & Preservation Forest Resources & Wood Science Fresh Water Fish & Shellfish Fruits, Vegetables, & Nuts
+Food Safety & Preservation

+Forest Resources & Wood Science

+Fresh Water Fish & Shellfish

+Fruits, Vegetables, & Nuts

 Horse

-Marine & Coastal Ecology Outdoor Recreation
+Marine & Coastal Ecology

+Outdoor Recreation

 Outdoor Survival Skills

 Paleontology

 Plants, Soils & Fertilizers

 Pork Production

 Poultry & Egg Science

 Rabbits

 Sheep & Milk Goats

 Target Sports

 Veterinary Science

 Wildlife

+Some projects at CPA and DPA require special presentations and instead of speaking a 4-H'er may create something or perform and then talk with the judge.
+BETWEEN MEAL SNACKS, CREATIVE STITCHERY, PUBLIC SPEAKING, FOOD FARE, and PERFORMING ARTS are projects with special requirements other than a speech.

+See your 4-H Agent or volunteer leader for guidelines.

-Have you ever wondered why finding a project is such a hard decision?
+Have you ever wondered why finding a project

+is such a hard decision?
 It's because there are so many from which to choose.
-Since you will be preparing a presentation in your project, you should pick one that interests you.
+You should pick a project that interests you since you will be preparing a presentation in your project.

 If you are unsure of your project, here's an easy game, PICK A PROJECT!
-Read through the list, and circle the letters at the beginning of those you like best.
+Read through the list and circle the letters at the beginning of those you like best.
 You can circle as many as you like.